krpors/delver/README.md

 combinations of Struts 1.0, tag libraries, and finding methods through reflection and what not.
 Many calls could not be checked using a static analysis.

-# Running
+# Building
 Build it with `mvn clean install`.
 It will produce a shaded 'uber JAR' which contains the agent code, plus the [javassist](http://www.javassist.org) code dependency.

+# Running

-You can put this JAR as the Java agent in your program as follows:
+ You can put the created JAR as the Java agent in your program as follows:

-    java -javaagent:PATH_TO_SHADED_JAR [...]
+    java -javaagent:<path to shaded jar>=<path to config file> [...]

+where `<path to shaded jar>` is... the path to the Delver jar file and `<path to config file>` is the path to the configuration file.
+For example:

+    java -javaagent:/tmp/delver-1.0-snapshot.jar=/tmp/delver-config.xml -jar myapp.jar

+If the configuration file cannot be found, it will report an error to stderr, and no instrumentation will be done.
+Same applies if the file is found, but cannot be read for whatever reason.

+# Configuration file

 The agent requires an XML configuration file to read the black- and whitelist from.
 The file takes the following format: